-I am Senior Lecturer in Geography at Royal Holloway, University of London.
-My research and teaching focuses on contemporary domestic life bringing together approaches from social and cultural geography on ‘home’ with those of development geography on the ‘household’.
-My expertise lies in the qualitative analysis (through visual methods) of gendered injustices which manifest in, and emerge from, the interactions between macro and micro level socio-economic change.
-I completed an ESRC-funded PhD at the London School of Economics entitled “Gender Relations in the Khmer ‘Home’: Post-Conflict Perspectives” and followed this with a 3 year British Academy Postdoctoral Fellowship at Royal Holloway which extended my regional expertise to Vietnam and Laos.
-In January 2012 I started a 3 year study funded by the ESRC and UK Department for International Development (DfID) on ‘Lay and Institutional Knowledges of Domestic Violence Law: Towards Active Citizenship in Rural and Urban Cambodia’.
+I am Reader in Human Geography at Royal Holloway, University of London and prize-holder of the 2014 Royal Geographical Society-with IBG Gill Memorial Award for my contributions to the study of gender relations.
+For the past ten years, my research and teaching has focused on contemporary domestic life bringing together approaches from social and cultural geography on ‘home’ with those of development geography on the ‘household’.
+My expertise lies in the qualitative analysis (through visual methods) of gendered injustices which manifest in, and emerge from, the interactions between macro and micro level socio-economic change in Southeast Asia.
+I completed an ESRC-funded PhD at the London School of Economics in 2007 entitled “Gender Relations in the Khmer ‘Home’: Post-Conflict Perspectives” and followed this with a 3 year British Academy Postdoctoral Fellowship at Royal Holloway between 2008-2011 which extended my regional expertise to Vietnam and Laos.
+Click here for more detail on these and subsequent projects.